ericharmeling/photoblocks/docs/architecture.md

 This document provides an architecture specification for the Photoblocks application.

+## Start script

+The `start.sh` script does the following:

+- Starts a dockerized Redis server at the default port (6379).
+- Creates a virtual environment with the Python dependencies.
+- Starts a photoblocks server.

 ## Networking

 To ensure the integrity of the data stored on a blockchain, the machines that comprise a blockchain's network must share computation and storage responsibilities in a way that limits single points of failure.
 Sharing computational and storage responsibilities (i.e., participating in the consensus algorithm and storing and validating the blockchain itself) across nodes on a network is not possible in a conventional, centralized network architecture of many requesting clients and few responding servers.
 In order for a blockchain to exist, a large number of the nodes on the network must act as both client and server (i.e., as peers).
 Peer-to-peer networking is integral to all blockchain architectures.